 Along the way, and thanks to his three school-aged children, he realized that schools serve as one of the greatest influencers in raising up the next generation.
 After serving seven years as the Head of School at Heritage Preparatory in Atlanta, he became the Dean of the Upper School and later Head of Vision and Advancement at The Ambrose School in Meridian, Idaho, where he has lived since 2011.

-As the host of BaseCamp Live, Davies translates classical Christian education for the everyday person.
+As the host of the popular podcast, BaseCamp Live, Davies translates classical Christian education for the everyday person.
 In 2014, Davies delivered a talk on Ancient Future Education at Q, a Christian learning community for advancing the gospel in the context of culture.
-He is a featured speaker at various classical Christian conferences, including the Society for Classical Learning (SCL) and the Association of Classical Christian Schools.
+He is a featured speaker at various classical Christian schools and conferences, including the Society for Classical Learning (SCL) and the Association of Classical Christian Schools.

 Kelly has been involved in coaching and mentoring for most of his life.
 Starting with teaching Sunday School as a 9th grader, he went on to coach high school baseball and serve as a youth and young adult leader while in college.
 He has coached baseball, football and basketball for the last 27 years.
 From 2014 – 2017, he had the privilege of serving as the radio analyst for football broadcasts for his alma mater, the College of Idaho.
 Kelly is currently the head coach of girls varsity basketball team at The Ambrose School in Meridian, Idaho.